Supersonic2510/ASO-F1/README.md

 A breadboard, 4 pushbuttons, 2 LEDs, 2 1k resistors and 2 330 resistors.

-## Instalations
+## Instalation

-1. As simple as downloading the file using git command:
+1. Installing Git with Apt:

    - Start by updating the package index:
      ```
      sudo apt update